Best No-Credit-Check Security Systems of 2026

 If you end up going with the iota Hub, that will probably be the majority of your equipment bill.
 It might be the most expensive hub on this list, but keep in mind that you can offset the cost by integrating any smart home device in your home.
 So you don’t need to rebuy security cameras or sensors if you have some lying around.

-Unfortunately, these integrations are locked behind abode’s Standard Plan, which costs $69.99 per year or $6.99 per month.
-We recommend the Pro plan though, which is $24.99 per month or $169 a year.
+Unfortunately, these integrations are locked behind abode’s Standard Plan, which costs $8.49 per month.
+We recommend the Pro plan though, which is $26.99 per month.
 It has professional monitoring and cellular backup and throws in free shipping for orders over $25.
 That way, you can expand your system little by little instead of buying all the equipment you need upfront.

 >>Learn More: Abode Plans and Pricing

-Where abode really shines is its security cameras.
-The abode Cam 2 costs only $59.99, and it gives you total freedom to use it however you want.
-You don’t even need an abode system to use the camera when connecting it directly to your Alexa or Google Assistant.
-In comparison, SimpliSafe’s least expensive indoor cameras cost $99.99.
+Where Abode really shines is its security cameras.
+The Abode Cam 2 costs $59.99, and it gives you total freedom to use it however you want.
+You don’t even need an Abode system to use the device.
+It connects directly to Alexa or Google Assistant.
+In comparison, SimpliSafe’s least expensive indoor cameras start at $99.99.

 We had the choice to use the abode Cam 2 on its own or as part of a security system Although you can’t expect the same build quality or innovative features as SimpliSafe in all of abode’s products.
 The pricing for sensors, accessories, and doorbell cameras comes in just a bit lower than corresponding items from SimpliSafe, ADT, and Ring.
 When we tested our abode security system, all of the components worked fine.
 At the same time, nothing stood out and blew us away.
 Sure, the motion detector has 110-degree coverage instead of the normal 90-degree coverage.
 But that definitely won’t send anyone rushing to abodes over SimpliSafe.